raphael-proust/OGL-SRD5/pages/11.spellcasting/default.md

 **Casting Time:** 1 action

-**Range:** 300 feet
+**Range:** 90.0m

 **Components:** V, S, M (a pinch of dust and a few drops of water)

 **Duration:** Instantaneous

-A hail of rock-hard ice pounds to the ground in a 20-foot radius, 40-foot high cylinder centered on a point within range.
+A hail of rock-hard ice pounds to the ground in a 6.0m radius, 12.0m high cylinder centered on a point within range.
 Each creature in the cylinder must make a Dexterity saving throw.
 A creature takes 2d8 bludgeoning damage and 4d6 cold damage on a failed save, or half as much damage on a successful one.

 Hailstones turn the storm's area of effect into difficult terrain until the end of your next turn.